Consider, for a moment, the sweet pepper. No other plant demands so much, gives so little, yet keeps us coming back for more.

 Every year I say, “I need to plant more sweet peppers.”
 Every year I plant a few more.
 It’s never enough.
 I could lay waste to everything else in my garden and plant only an array of red bells, piquillos, padrons, pimientos and sweet cherry bombs — and still it would not be enough.
 It is not possible to have too many sweet peppers.
 Chiles?
 Yes, but not sweet peppers.

 What’s more, after these princesses deign to drop me a pepper or three, it has become so late in the season that they die soon afterward, our relationship barely consummated.
 It reminds me of some character in an Edith Wharton novel (And yes, I’ve read several.
 Blame my mother for that one…)

 Disconsolate, I used to count the days until February, when I could start a new set of seeds under hot lights inside; even in birth, sweet peppers need to be the center of attention.

 But then, one day, I found a way to cheat death.Yes, it is as simple as a heavy pot, a warm climate, and a quirk of biology.

 But aren’t peppers annuals?
 No. And that is a dirty secret perpetrated by seed dealers everywhere.
 The coquettes aren’t eager to die after all, it seems.
 Only cold kills them.
 What they want is an even deeper commitment from you the gardener before they willingly give up their fruit.
-I once had a Thai chile — a capiscum frutescens, for you pepper freaks out there — that lived five years.
-My rocoto peppers are two years old and going strong.
+I once had a Thai chile — a Capiscum frutescens, for you pepper freaks out there — that lived five years.
 Peppers, like most of us, want a long-term relationship.

 What to do with that fruit?
 Well, I’d venture to guess that everyone reading this has a favorite pepper recipe.
 I have lots on this site.
 But I also preserve a lot of peppers, less out of fear now than because preserved peppers take on a character totally unlike fresh ones.